open-source-tabletop/cadence/releases/modules/scraplands-showdown/scraplands-showdown.md

 ### Impassable

 If a car would move into impassable terrain it stops moving immediately and it's activation ends.
-If the player spent 2 Command Points then the player rolls 3d6, for each roll of a 6 they take 4 damage and muat make Defence Rolls as normal.
+If the player spent 2 Command Points then the player rolls 3d6, for each roll of a 6 they take 4 damage and must make Defence Rolls as normal.

 ### Wreckage

+Wreckage is smaller terrain that cars may move through at an additional cost of 1 inch of their movement.
+They must also roll 3d6, for each roll of a 6 they take 3 damage and must make Defencce Rolls as normal.

 ## Ramming